k0001/k0001.github.com/articles/opaleye-sot.md

 that we can treat conversions from any `HsR t` uniformly and that we don't have to think of names for these conversions functions, which is very very hard.
-The monomorphic `Either SomeException` wrapper around `a` makes the `Applicative` and `Monad`ic composition of `unHsR'` results very practical, a very desirable property when trying to combine results from different queries; and of course, the `SomeException` is there so that you can be very precise about why converting from `HsR User` to `MyUser` failed, for example.
+The monomorphic `Either SomeException` wrapper around `a` makes the `Applicative` and `Monad`ic composition of `unHsR'` results very practical, a desirable property when trying to combine results from different queries; and of course, the `SomeException` is there so that you can be very precise about why converting from `HsR User` to `MyUser` failed, for example.

 As a general recommendation: Remember that as our application evolves `HsR User` will probably change, so we should build resilient code here.
 The best way to do